 The Part B cost model requires that you pay 20% coinsurance after you have paid your annual deductible ($240 in 2024).
 Medicare pays 80% of covered services.

 Are Cancer Drugs Covered by Medicare?

 For cancer-related medications covered by Part D, cost can vary widely based on the individual plan, the pricing within its drug tiers and where you are in the stages of the Part D cost model.
-Part D, like Part B (and Part A on rare occasions) usually requires a monthly premium; the average Part D premium in 2022 is $33.
+Part D, like Part B (and Part A on rare occasions) usually requires a monthly premium; the projected average Part D premium in 2024 is $55.50.